IMPORTANT SAFETY INFORMATION

 - Do not take St. John's Wort while taking SORIATANE.
 St. John's Wort may interfere with some types of birth control.

 - During treatment and for 2 months after you stop SORIATANE, you must avoid drinks, foods, and all medicines that contain alcohol.
 This includes over-the-counter products that contain alcohol.
 Avoiding alcohol is very important because alcohol changes SORIATANE into a drug that may take longer than 3 years to leave your body.

 - You and your prescriber must be sure you are not pregnant before you start SORIATANE.
 Do not start SORIATANE until you have negative results from 2 pregnancy tests.

-- After you start SORIATANE, you must have a pregnancy test repeated each month that you are on treatment.
-You must have a pregnancy test repeated every 3 months for at least 3 years after you stop SORIATANE to make sure that you are not pregnant.
+- After you start taking SORIATANE, you must have a pregnancy test repeated each month that you are on treatment.
+You must have a pregnancy test repeated every 3 months for at least 3 years after you stop taking SORIATANE to make sure that you are not pregnant.

 - Stop taking SORIATANE right away and contact your prescriber if you get pregnant while taking SORIATANE or at any time for at least 3 years after you have stopped treatment.
 You need to discuss the possible effects on the unborn baby with your prescriber.

 - Do not take SORIATANE if you are breastfeeding.
 SORIATANE can pass into your milk and may harm your baby.
 You will need to choose either to breastfeed or to take SORIATANE, but not both.

 - You should receive the Do Your P.A.R.T. brochure from your prescriber.
 The brochure contains information about preventing pregnancy, birth control options, side effects, the importance of avoiding products containing alcohol, and information about completing the Do Your P.A.R.T. survey.

 What are the important warnings and instructions about SORIATANE for male patients?